jimbobbennett/console-gpt/README.md

 Semantic Kernel also has some out of the box skills to do things like interact with HTTP APIs, work with files or manipulate text.

+The advantage of using skills is that you can easily swap out skills as long as they have the same name.
+For example, in this app there is an alternative to the `ConsoleSkill` that uses speech to text and text to speech to interact with the user.
+It has the same functions on it marked with the same attributes, so can be swapped in.

 ### Creating functions from prompts

 This app also had (and is commented out to start with), and example function that converts text to poetry.
 Functions do not need to be built in code, but can be created using a text prompt.
 The poetry function is created with the following code: